skip to content

 Improve Response Time with Early Alert System

-Nextivity Public Safety and cellular DAS, which boost radio and phone signals inside buildings, also have the unique ability to support IoT devices and sensors such as panic buttons.
-This means that the communications network infrastructure you put in place to keep building occupants and first responders connected, also serves as an effective early warning system.
+Nextivity Public Safety and cellular DAS boost radio and phone signals inside buildings while also supporting IoT devices and sensors such as panic buttons.
+This means the same communications infrastructure that keeps occupants and first responders connected can also act as an effective early warning system.

-In an emergency, seconds matter – this is the principle behind Alyssa’s Law, the school safety legislation being adopted by states across the U.S. The goal is to alert law enforcement and medical personnel as soon as possible so they can effectively remove threats and triage victims quickly.
-And the more information they have when arriving on scene (i.e., situational awareness), the better emergency teams can coordinate their plans and respond appropriately.
-At the heart of in-building safety is reliable connectivity from proven technology.
+In an emergency, seconds matter—this principle drives Alyssa’s Law, school safety legislation now spreading across the U.S. The law aims to alert law enforcement and medical personnel as quickly as possible so they can remove threats and triage victims without delay.
+The more information responders have upon arrival—situational awareness—the better they can coordinate and act.
+Reliable, in-building connectivity powered by proven technology sits at the core of effective safety systems.

-The Nextivity Panic Button Service is an alert and notification solution that can:
+The Nextivity Panic Button Service delivers an alert and notification solution that can:

-• Directly notify law enforcement of an emergency, as required by law in some areas (e.g., Alyssa’s Law)
+• Directly notify law enforcement during an emergency, as required in some jurisdictions (e.g., Alyssa’s Law)

-• Tie into a building’s existing emergency response platform, utilizing existing protocols (real-time alert integration)
+• Integrate with a building’s existing emergency response platform using real-time alert protocols

-• Send emergency notifications based on customer requirements and/or local regulations
+• Send emergency notifications based on customer requirements and local regulations

-• Support both wearable and mountable panic buttons
+• Support both wearable and wall-mounted panic buttons

-• Remove cellular and Public Safety / LMR dead spots throughout the site, ensuring phones and radios work everywhere, all the time.
+• Eliminate cellular and Public Safety / LMR dead zones across the site, ensuring phones and radios work everywhere, at all times

 Alyssa’s Law / Panic Buttons for Schools

-Alyssa’s Law requires public schools to install panic alarms that are directly connected to law enforcement.
-The goal is to reduce response times so that law enforcement can quickly respond to threats and triage victims.
+Alyssa’s Law requires public schools to install panic alarms that connect directly to law enforcement.
+The law aims to reduce response times, enabling officers to respond quickly to threats and triage victims more effectively.

 • Silent Alarms